docker/hacktoberfest-2022/README.md

 - Fork https://github.com/docker/hacktoberfest-2022 repo
 - In your local clone of `docker/hacktoberfest-2022` repo, add your extension in the list (in `README.md`).
 Don't forget to include:
 - extension name, and a one line description
 - Github repo for the description
-  - status of the Extension you add: `idea` (if you have not started to actually code the extension), `Community` (some code has been started), `functional` (functionality is implemented)
+- status of the Extension you add: `idea` (if you have not started to actually code the extension), `Community` (some code has been --started), `functional` (functionality is implemented)
 - specify if you accept PRs from other Hacktoberfest participant (set `hacktoberfest` label on your git repo)
 - commit your changes and push a branch on your local fork, and create a Pull Request in docker/hacktoberfest-2022 with your branch

 ## 📹Videos